tchx84/Gameeky/docs/basics/en/index.md

 ## Plugins

-Actuators can modify the behavior an entity.
+Actuators can modify the behavior of an entity.
 A single entity can use multiple actuators to model more complex behaviors.
 Although there's a wide range of predefined actuators, the end result is limited when compared to actual code.
 Therefore, Gameeky provides support for user-created actuators to go beyond what the predefined actuators can do.

 ### Concepts

 There are three types of actuators:

-1. Regular actuators enact on each tick of the Scene, e.g. To [move](../../../src/gameeky/server/game/actuators/roams.py) the entity to a random location on each tick.
+1. Regular actuators enact on each tick of the scene, e.g., to [move](../../../src/gameeky/server/game/actuators/roams.py) the entity to a random location on each tick.
-2. Activatable actuators enact only in fixed time intervals or when explicitly activated by another entity, e.g. To [spawn](../../../src/gameeky/server/game/actuators/spawns.py) a new foe to the scene every five seconds.
+2. Activatable actuators enact only in fixed time intervals or when explicitly activated by another entity, e.g., to [spawn](../../../src/gameeky/server/game/actuators/spawns.py) a new foe to the scene every five seconds.
-3. Interactable actuators enact when other entities interact with its own entity, e.g. To [teleport](../../../src/gameeky/server/game/actuators/teleports.py) an entity to a different location when interacting with a portal.
+3. Interactable actuators enact when other entities interact with its entity, e.g., to [teleport](../../../src/gameeky/server/game/actuators/teleports.py) an entity to a different location when that entity interacts with a portal.

 All actuators use their own entity game properties to modify their behavior:

-* The *Target Name* and *Target Type* properties can be used to filter the entities affected by the actuator, e.g. To [target](../../../src/gameeky/server/game/actuators/aggroes.py) only certain entities types for aggression.
+* The *Target Name* and *Target Type* properties can be used to filter the entities affected by the actuator, e.g., to [target](../../../src/gameeky/server/game/actuators/aggroes.py) only certain entities types for aggression.
-* The *Rate* property can be used in activatables to reduce the activation frequency, e.g. To [hatch](../../../src/gameeky/server/game/actuators/transmutes.py) an egg into a chicken after ten seconds.
+* The *Rate* property can be used in activatables to reduce the activation frequency, e.g., to [hatch](../../../src/gameeky/server/game/actuators/transmutes.py) an egg into a chicken after ten seconds.
-* The *Radius* property can be used to determine the area of effect of an actuator, e.g. To [burn](../../../src/gameeky/server/game/actuators/affects.py) entities when stepping into a fire.
+* The *Radius* property can be used to determine the area of effect of an actuator, e.g., to [burn](../../../src/gameeky/server/game/actuators/affects.py) entities when stepping into a fire.

 ### Workflow